 Doctorate in Psychology: Is It Worth It?

-Choosing to earn a Doctorate in Psychology is a big commitment – and one that isn’t necessarily for everyone.
+Choosing to earn a Doctorate in Psychology is a big commitment—and one that isn’t necessarily for everyone.
 According to a report from the 2010 Council of Graduate Schools, only 65 percent of doctoral psychology students finish their degree program.
-The other 35 percent drop out for a variety of reasons – bad program fit, lack of financial resources, time constraints, program difficulty and so on.
-As you consider if a Doctorate in Psychology is right for you, take the following factors into account:
+The other 35 percent drop out for a variety of reasons—bad program fit, lack of financial resources, time constraints, program difficulty and so on.
+As you consider if a Doctorate program in Psychology is right for you, take the following factors into account:

-A doctorate program in psychology will require a significant commitment of time.
+Whether it be a doctorate or a master’s, a graduate degree in psychology will require a significant commitment of time.
 Program duration varies by university, program and even what type of degree you’re pursuing, but generally takes four to eight years.
 PsyD degree programs usually take less time than PhD programs.
 For example, Alliant’s PsyD in Clinical Psychology program can be completed in as few as four years, while the PhD takes a minimum of five.
 It’s not uncommon for PhD in Psychology programs to take up to eight years, although our students finish much sooner than that.

 Even if the program you’re considering does offer a substantial amount of financial aid, it’s important to consider living expenses.
 Because of the intensity of a doctoral program in psychology, it’s not always possible for students to work outside of school.
 So even if the majority of your program costs are covered, you’ll likely be living the life of a college student for the duration of your program.